-We here at Life in a House of Testosterone believe in giving everyone a second chance – and sometimes a third and fourth chance too.
+We here at Life in a House believe in giving everyone a second chance – and sometimes a third and fourth chance too.
 We try our best to practice forgiveness, kindness, and understanding at all times because that’s just how our parents and grandparents raised us to be.

 Unfortunately, the rest of the world does not always operate on the same principles.
 There are others out there who will lie, cheat, and steal to get what they want.
 When that happens, we will list them here to warn our fellow blogging friends about their unscrupulous behavior and to let them know that these individuals do not honor their word.